indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 We can see that the term has a *buzzword* status.
 So what's the truth then?
 What is DevOps?
-In this post, I'll try to shed some light on the meaing by summarizing the three core principles of DevOps—*the three ways*—according to the [*The DevOps Handbook*](https://amzn.to/3bAWtC0).
+In this post, I'll try to shed some light on the meaning by summarizing the three core principles of DevOps—*the three ways*—according to the [*The DevOps Handbook*](https://amzn.to/3bAWtC0).

 ## 1. Principles of Flow

-*The First Way* of DevOps is about creating a smooth flow of work through the different functional areas in an organization; from requirements gathering to operating software in production.
+*The First Way* of DevOps is about creating a smooth flow of work through the different functional areas in an organization; from gathering requirements to operating software in production.
 Emphasis is put on the global goals of the entire system, not on the local goals of individual departments.
 To make the concept more clear, let's have a look at a couple of key takeaways.